 Incident management report (IMR) – tool used for recording and reporting of asbestos-related incidents.
-These reports assist in preparation of communication and briefs where reqired.
+These reports assist in preparation of communication and briefs where required.
 The reports will also provide the data to compile information for whole of government reporting requirements.

 The Department of Housing and Public Works will undertake a lead agency role on asbestos management for ACM in government buildings for providing advice and services to the department on the management of asbestos-containing material in their facilities.

-The department engages BAS to undertake:
+The department engages QBuild to undertake:

 - Condition assessments of department-owned schools and educational workplaces.
 This includes an inspection of all building components known or suspected of containing asbestos.
 Where required, repairs and/or replacements are carried out using appropriate work procedures.

-- A comprehensive asbestos inspection, including a review of the asbestos register for each department-owned site, is also to be conducted every three years (or more often as required by the type and/or condition of the asbestos-containing material) in line with the Queensland Government Asbestos Management Policy for its Assets.
+- A comprehensive asbestos inspection, including a review of the asbestos register for each department-owned site, is also to be conducted every 3 years (or more often as required by the type and/or condition of the asbestos-containing material) in line with the Queensland Government Asbestos Management Policy for its Assets.

 - To provide advice and support in relation to all asbestos-related matters including the management of in-situ ACM, corrective actions where required and the updating of the central asbestos register in BEMIR to reflect the current status of ACM.